marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Because Micrio is being used for an [ever growing list](https://micr.io/showases) of awesome projects, the most important thing is to make sure that for whoever visits a Micrio project, **it must work, and work well**.

-So also keeping compatibility is hugely important: I don't want to show the user a "**your browser is too old for this**" warning, while still keeping up with the latest tech.
+So also keeping compatibility is hugely important: I don't want to show the user a "**your browser is not supported**" warning, while still keeping up with the latest tech.
 This balance is hard to find and having to keep compatibility with older tech is sometimes frustrating.
 Nonetheless, the library as a single JS file works on all semi-modern browsers, including even Internet Explorer 10 for 2D, and IE 11 for 360&deg; images.

 The current tech stack of (the compiled) [version 2.9](https://b.micr.io/micrio-2.9.min.js):